M.S.Ed. in Educational Administration Principal Preparation Program (Online)

 - 177 assistant, associate principals

-"I love NIU and the Educational Administration program.
-My favorite professor had such a positive outlook on the world of education, and how to further impact others from a variety of lenses.
+"I love NIU and the educational administration program.
+My favorite professor had such a positive outlook on the world of education and how to further impact others from a variety of lenses.
 She challenged me and pushed me to become the woman and leader I am today.
-I am excited to pursue more educational opportunities at NIU."by Donna Larson, M.S.Ed, Educational Administration Assistant Principal for Student Services and Operations, DeKalb High School
+I am excited to pursue more educational opportunities at NIU."by Donna Larson, M.S.Ed, educational administration, principal, DeKalb High School

 "The professors you work with are outstanding, and I especially liked that the classes were taught by professionals who were active in the field of school administration and leadership.
 Who better to learn from than those who have done the job and have practical experiences and advice to share?
-I developed a new level of confidence."by Sean Potts, M.S.Ed, Educational Administration, Assistant Principal for Curriculum and Instruction, DeKalb High School
+I developed a new level of confidence."by Sean Potts, M.S.Ed, educational administration, associate principal for instruction, Lake Park High School #108

 - Educational Administration